 Intake and exhaust pipes may be routed either horizontally through and outside wall or vertically through the roof.
 In attic or closet installations, vertical termination through the roof is preferred.
-Figures 19 through 23 show typical terminations.
+Figures 23 through 29 show typical terminations.

-- Exhaust and intake exits must be in same pressure zone.
-Do not exit one through the roof and one on the side.
-Also, do not exit the intake on one side and the exhaust on another side of the house or structure. - Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
-Maximum separation is 3" (76 mm) on roof terminations and 6" (152 mm) on sidewall terminations. - 3.
-On roof terminations, the intake piping should terminate straight down using two 90° elbows (See Figure 19). - 4.
-Exhaust piping must terminate straight out or up as shown.
+- Intake and exhaust terminations are not required to be in the same paressure zone.
+You may exit the intake on one side of the structure and the exhaust on another side (Figure).
+You may exit the exhaust out the roof and the intake out the side of the structure (Figure). - Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
+Maximum separation is 3" (76 mm) on roof terminations and 6" (152 mm) on sidewall terminations. - On roof terminations, the intake piping should terminate straight down using two 90° elbows (See Figure 21). - Exhaust piping must terminate straight out or up as shown.
 A reducer is required on the exhaust piping at the point where it exits the structure to improve the velocity of exhaust away from the intake piping.
-See Table 8.
+See Table 6.